josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/👑_Ownership_Control/✈️_genocides_and_paedophiles.md

 ---

-## 🛠 VIII.
-Ownership & Control Implication
+## 🛠 Ownership & Control Implication

 The core issue is custodial design: